Which of the following correctly identifies the outermost layer o... | Channels for Pearson+

 Multiple Choice

-Which of the following correctly identifies the outermost layer of the cranial meninges?
+Which of the following correctly identifies the outermost layer of the skin in a typical diagram of the integumentary system?

 A